Alexandre-Fernandez/svelidate/README.md

 			value: "",
 			validators: [
 				g.required("This field is required."),
-				s.isEmail("Please enter a valid email."),
+				s.email("Please enter a valid email."),
 			],
 		},
 		password: {
 			value: "",
 			validators: [
 				g.required("This field is required."),
-				s.hasLowerCaseLetter("Password needs to have atleast one lower case letter."), s.hasUpperCaseLetter("Password needs to have atleast one upper case letter."), s.hasNumber("Password needs to have atleast one number."), s.hasSymbol()("Password needs to have one symbol."),
+				s.lowerCase("Password needs to have atleast one lower case letter."), s.upperCase("Password needs to have atleast one upper case letter."), s.number("Password needs to have atleast one number."), s.symbol()("Password needs to have one symbol."),
-				s.longerThan(6)("Password needs to have more than 6 characters."), ],
+				s.length.gt(6)("Password needs to have more than 6 characters."), ],
 		},
 	})